joemoose/dungeoneers.d20/docs/backgrounds/scrivener.md

 # Scrivener

+---

-> You copy ancient texts and illuminate manuscripts, recording the voices of the clever, the great, and the powerful.
+You copy ancient texts and illuminate manuscripts, recording the voices of the clever, the great, and the powerful.
 You will prove that the pen truly is mightier than the sword.

-## Names

-Per, Stilo, Akshara, Pisa, Ji-Yun, Kalamos, Hugo, Shui, Kalam, Julius
+---

 ## Starting Gear